 Your Labour and Birth Preparation Learning Guide

 Wondering how you can begin to shift from a planning to a preparation mindset, as your labour and birth approaches?
-I’ve created a Labour and Birth Preparation Learning Guide for you.
+Check out my Labour and Birth Preparation Learning Guide.

-As you go through it and explore each topic:
+As you go through it and explore each topic, on your own or with a support person:

 - remember to jot down questions for your health care team